Yuheng2000/RoboBrain/README.md

 <img src="./assets/logo.jpg" width="400"/>
 </div>

-# RoboBrain: A Unified Brain Model for Robotic Manipulation from Abstract to Concrete.
+# **RoboBrain**: A Unified Brain Model for Robotic Manipulation from Abstract to Concrete.